d48/mytestimony/README.md

   * manage db solution apart from github
 - Text share feature
   * created twilio account.
 See how to integrate share feature to send text message with short url to testimony
-- Short URL service
+- shortID
-  * Find 3rd party service or build one
+  * update local db instance for temp shortId to using shortId lib